 Stakeholder engagement and material themes

 BAM recognises that real business benefits can only be achieved by involving all stakeholders.
-BAM continuously engages with its stakeholders to understand their priorities and concerns through benchmarking, sector meetings, client surveys and direct contacts.
+BAM therefore continuously engages with its stakeholders in all home countries and throughout all operating companies to understand their priorities and concerns through benchmarking, sector meetings, client surveys and direct contacts.

 BAM is in daily conversation with its clients about project expectations and projections.
 In addition, BAM organises client meetings to share knowledge, best practices and innovation within its value chain.
-Maximum value for money is of upmost importance to BAM’s clients, and this extends beyond simply delivering a project for the lowest price.
-Increasingly BAM has been engaged with clients who seek to engage with contractors who’s sustainability performance delivers leading safety, innovation and socio-environmental outcomes with lasting benefits.
+Maximum value for money is of utmost importance to the clients and this extends beyond simply delivering a project at the lowest price.
+On all its projects, BAM tries to exceed clients’ sustainability expectations or to suggest an enhanced approach where none exists or where no targets have been set.

 Providers of financial capital

-Communication with investors, financial institutions and the financial community in general is actively pursued and usually takes place through meetings, project visits, road shows, seminars, presentations, investment meetings and press releases.
+Communication with investors, financial institutions and the financial community at large is actively pursued and usually takes place through meetings, project visits, road shows, seminars, presentations, investment meetings and press releases.
 The main recurring topics of discussion are financial performance, transparency and control.
-All dates and locations of road shows, seminars and other investor relations activities are published on the BAM website.
-In terms of environmental, social and governance (ESG) performance, BAM has responded to CDP’s investor information requests since 2008.

-BAM’s employees are the company’s most important asset.
 As part of the performance management process, personal learning and development plans of employees are evaluated annually between manager and employee.
 Progress to meet annual targets together with personal growth and career development are discussed.
 BAM has active works councils within the operating companies to discuss organisational changes and other employee related matters.
-Employee engagement is facilitated through multiple platforms such as Young BAM events, open collaboration days, One BAM senior management meetings and online surveys through BAM Panel.
+Employee engagement is facilitated through multiple platforms such as Young BAM events, open collaboration days, senior management meetings and online surveys through BAM Panel.
 In those events BAM aims to share learnings from projects, inspire employees with new ideas and collect feedback on what can be improved.
-In addition BAM is engaged and facilitates more informal interaction through the use of internal and external social media outlets.
-This ensures BAM stays connected with the next generation of BAM employees.

 Suppliers and subcontractors

 By their nature, the construction and civil engineering works of BAM have an impact on local communities.
 BAM builds facilities which society needs, such as housing, hospitals, schools, leisure and industrial facilities, utilities and infrastructure.
-Main discussion points differ per governmental body, but health and safety as well as human rights are common.
-Chapter 3.2 of this report describes BAM’s results and provides examples of its activities for social involvement in 2018.
-BAM’s target of enhancing one million lives shows its ambition to increase its positive impact on local communities.
+Discussion points differ per governmental body, but health and safety as well as human rights are common.
+Chapther Social performance of this report describes BAM’s results and provides examples of its activities for social involvement in 2019 .
+BAM’s programme on enhancing lives shows its ambition to increase its positive impact on local communities.

-By delivering projects, BAM is in constant contact with local government authorities about issuing permits, compliance with regulations and monitoring its activities.
-BAM is involved in many governmental initiatives including several Green Deals in the Netherlands.
-BAM is a member of multiple Green Building Councils throughout Europe.
-BAM aims to engage regulators in issues such as health and safety management, carbon-free buildings, carbon impact in the infrastructure lifecycle and other sustainability-related issues within the built environment.
-An example is Advancing Net Zero, a World Green Business Council global project which aims to promote and support the acceleration of net zero carbon buildings to 100 per cent by 2050.
+By delivering projects, BAM is in constant contact with (local) government authorities about issuing permits, compliance with regulations and monitoring of activities.
+BAM is involved in many governmental initiatives including several Green Deals throughout Europe.
+The Group aims to engage regulators in issues such as health and safety management, carbon-free buildings, carbon impact in the infrastructure lifecycle and other sustainability related issues within the built environment.
+An example is platform CB23, which BAM joined in 2019, whose goal it is to develop and implement circular building regulations for the entire Dutch construction industry by 2023.

-‘Working together towards a sustainable future’ was the central theme in the 2018 multi-stakeholder dialogue.
-At this year’s special edition, stakeholders and BAM colleagues were invited together with their children.
-Stakeholders who joined the dialogue were some 137 representatives of clients, financial institutions, suppliers, architects, startups, NGOs, and knowledge institutes that are actively involved with BAM.
-BAM facilitated discussion tables around the following themes: smart cities and mobility, circular economy, healthy urban living, life cycle values, energy transition and digital construction.
-These themes are all big societal challenges that no single party in the value chain can solve on its own.
-The themes are important for BAM’s long-term strategy and with innovative solutions BAM shows how it contributes to the Sustainable Development Goals.
-This requires cross-sectoral collaboration, which can only be achieved if organisations and people from different sectors are willing and able to think, learn, communicate and collaborate across the boundaries that used to divide them.
+In 2019, BAM engaged in discussions around the following themes: smart cities and mobility, circular economy, healthy urban living, lifecycle values, energy transition and digital construction.
+These themes are all societal challenges that no single party in the value chain can solve on its own.
+Tackling these challenges requires cross-sectoral collaboration, which can only be achieved if organisations and people from different sectors are willing and able to think, learn, communicate and collaborate across the boundaries that used to divide them.

 Sustainable Development Goals